sharepusher/learning/README.md

 Learning summary and practices.

 Bookmarks: books read and summary.

-FAQ: summaries on the questions or problems of python libraries
+FAQ: summaries on the questions or problems of python libraries.